'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

 1. Dividends.
 They must be paid from profits and a loan isn't a profit.
 But the loan (or refinancing other loans) might provide the cash flow needed to pay a dividend, if the money is not available otherwise.

 2. Salary.
-If you just want to cover your salary, the first thing to consider is to furlough yourself, but that means you can't work, except for fulfilling your minimum statutory obligations as a director.
+If you just want to cover your salary, the first thing to consider is to furlough yourself (this is being replaced in November by the Job Support Scheme), but that means you can't work, except for fulfilling your minimum statutory obligations as a director.

 If that isn't for you, using the loan money to cover your salary is clearly a purpose of working capital, so that's fine.
 It's likely to be far trickier to argue that you can increase your salary (even to cover lost dividends) as these loans have to be used for the economic benefit of the company, not the individual.